 Bringing the Cessna Citation 560, owned by New South Wales Rural Fire Service, home from Port Alberni, Canada was a memorable journey for the two Australian pilots charged with the job.

-Navigating stops in multiple countries during a time when security and the COVID-19 pandemic is top of mind was an interesting challenge for birddog pilots Michael Hayes and Jamie Whatman.
+Navigating stops in multiple countries during a time when security and the COVID-19 pandemic is top of mind was an interesting challenge for birddog pilots Michael and Jamie.

 Both pilots first took part in Coulson Aviation’s Spring training program, which included recurrent flight simulator training in California.